 \item \textbf{Branch-and-Bound} - We refer the reader to \cite{bengio2021machine} and \cite{scavuzzo2024machine} for a basic introduction to Branch-and-Bound (B\&B).
 Branch-and-Bound (B\&B) relies on two core decisions: selecting a branching variable and choosing a node to expand.
 Several studies use IL to guide these decisions.
 Works such as \cite{alvarez2017machine, alvarez2016online, balcan2018learning, ding2020accelerating, gasse2019exact, gupta2022lookback, khalil2016learning, lin2022learning, lu-2020, Nair2020SolvingMI, zarpellon2021parameterizing} apply IL to learn branching policies.
 In parallel, \cite{he2014learning, khalil2022mip, labassi2022learning, yilmaz2021study} focus on node selection strategies.
 The DAgger algorithm is employed in \cite{he2014learning} and \cite{Nair2020SolvingMI} to incorporate expert interaction.
 Additional contributions include learning when to invoke primal heuristics \cite{khalil2017learning} and predicting backdoors to accelerate mixed-integer programming \cite{cai2024multi}.

-\item \textbf{Cutting Planes.} Cut generation is a central technique in mixed-integer programming, aimed at tightening relaxations without excluding feasible integer solutions.
+\item \textbf{Cutting Planes} - Cut generation is a central technique in mixed-integer programming, aimed at tightening relaxations without excluding feasible integer solutions.
 Several studies use supervised learning to decide which cuts to add, including \cite{deza2023machine, ding2020accelerating, huang2022learning, paulus2022learning}.

-\item \textbf{Column Generation and Branch-and-Price.} Column generation solves large-scale linear programmes by generating variables on demand.
+\item \textbf{Column Generation and Branch-and-Price} - Column generation solves large-scale linear programmes by generating variables on demand.
 When combined with Branch-and-Bound, this yields the Branch-and-Price framework \cite{barnhart1998branch}.
 Learning-based methods in this setting focus on selecting promising columns or designing effective branching strategies to improve speed.
 Representative works include \cite{furian2021machine, morabit2021machine, pereira2022learning, sun2022learning, shen2022enhancing}.

-\item \textbf{Large Neighbourhood Search.} Large Neighbourhood Search (LNS) improves solutions by iteratively destroying and repairing partial solutions.
-Machine learning has been used to generate high-quality initial solutions and to adaptively select neighbourhoods \cite{hizir2025large, huang2023searching, liu2022learning, mossina2019multi, Nair2020SolvingMI, song2020general, sonnerat2021learning}.
+\item \textbf{Large Neighbourhood Search} - Large Neighbourhood Search (LNS) improves solutions by iteratively destroying and repairing partial solutions.
+ML has been used to generate high-quality initial solutions and to adaptively select neighbourhoods \cite{hizir2025large, huang2023searching, liu2022learning, mossina2019multi, Nair2020SolvingMI, song2020general, sonnerat2021learning}.

-\item \textbf{Search Space Reduction.} Another line of work aims to directly reduce the search space by eliminating decisions unlikely to appear in an optimal solution.
+\item \textbf{Search Space Reduction} - Another line of work aims to directly reduce the search space by eliminating decisions unlikely to appear in an optimal solution.
 For example, in the travelling salesman problem, ML models can predict irrelevant arcs for pruning.
-Studies following this approach include \cite{fischetti2019machine, fitzpatrick2021learning, grassia2019learning, lauri2019fine, larocca2024combining, morabit2022machine, spieckermann2025reduce, sun2021generalization, tahir2021improved, tayebi2022learning, vaclavik2018accelerating}.
+Studies following this approach include \cite{fischetti2019machine, fitzpatrick2021learning, grassia2019learning, lauri2019fine, larocca2024combining, li2025learning, spieckermann2025reduce, sun2021generalization, tahir2021improved, tayebi2022learning, vaclavik2018accelerating}.

-\item \textbf{Constraint Programming.} Constraint Programming (CP) solves combinatorial problems through systematic constraint propagation and search.
+\item \textbf{Constraint Programming} - Constraint Programming (CP) solves combinatorial problems through systematic constraint propagation and search.
 Several works leverage supervised learning to guide CP solvers by predicting constraint satisfaction or search decisions, including \cite{selsam2018learning, sun2024enhancing, xu2018towards}.